• Home

 By 4pm it’s time to catch the ferry back to Corfu.

-All in all, a splendid day in Albania and well worth the side trip from Corfu.
+All in all, a splendid day exploring the Albanian Riviera and well worth the side trip from Corfu.

-For my final day on the island of Corfu, my plan is to spend Sunday morning strolling the streets of Corfu Town (another UNESCO World Heritage Site).
+For my final day on the island of Corfu, I spend the morning strolling the streets of Corfu Town (another UNESCO World Heritage Site).

 Corfu is part of the Ionian Islands and was one of the first Greek islands to open its doors to tourism.
 The name Corfu translates as “city of the peaks” and the island is divided into 3 districts by two well-defined mountain ranges.